janet-lang/janet/doc/Peg.md

 # Peg (Parsing Expression Grammars)

-A common task for developers is to recognize patterns in text, be it filtering emails from a list or extracting data from a CSV file.
+A common programming task is recognizing patterns in text, be it filtering emails from a list or extracting data from a CSV file.
 Programming languages and libraries usually offer a number of tools for this, including prebuilt parsers, simple operations on strings (splitting a string on commas), and regular expressions.